andrei1058/docs/docs/BedWars1058/about.md

 ## Server software support
 BedWars1058 is made for [spigot](https://www.spigotmc.org/), but it works also on spigot forks like [PaperMC](https://papermc.io/downloads).
+It is compatible with master-slave systems, bungee old school servers, multi-arena and shared servers.

 ### Supported versions
 * **1.8.8** (v1_8_R3)